soi-20/brains/_posts/2018-03-21-defining-functional-flow.md

 That's why Functional Flow is all about composing and iterating like ghosts in a shell.

-Ghosts as a whole under a powerfull shell.
+Ghosts as a whole, under powerfull shell.